Merck CEO pulls out of Trump panel, demands rejection of bigotry

 Fields reported for basic military training in August 2015 but was "released from active duty due to a failure to meet training standards in December of 2015," the Army said.

-(Reporting by Scott Malone and Ian Simpson in Charlottesville; Additional reporting by Susan Heavey in Washington, Bernie Woodall in Fort Lauderdale, Fla.; Writing by Steve Gorman and Frances Kerry; Editing by Bill Rigby)
+(Reporting by Scott Malone and Ian Simpson in Charlottesville; Additional reporting by Susan Heavey in Washington, Bernie Woodall in Fort Lauderdale, Fla.; Writing by Frances Kerry; Editing by Bill Rigby)